Arthur Hartley: First World War

-Interbellum
+Inter War Period

 After the war Hartley worked as a consulting engineer for five years before joining the Anglo-Persian Oil Company in 1924 as assistant manager of its engineering division.
 He became assistant manager of the supply department later the same year and from 1932 to 1934 he was seconded to the Iraq Petroleum Company, on his return being appointed chief engineer.
 The company became the Anglo-Iranian Oil Company in 1935.

 Second World War

 Following the outbreak of the Second World War Hartley was seconded from Anglo-Iranian to the Ministry of Aircraft Production in 1940.
-From 1940-1 he assisted with the development of a stabilized bombsight which was used by RAF Bomber Command in the sinking of the German battleship Tirpitz in 1944.
+From 1940 to 1941 he assisted with the development of a stabilized bombsight which was used by RAF Bomber Command in the sinking of the German battleship Tirpitz in 1944.
 From 1942 Hartley worked with the Petroleum Warfare Department and was appointed as its technical director.
 Here he developed, at the request of Air Chief Marshal Arthur Harris, the Fog Investigation and Dispersal Operation which was known as FIDO.
 This was a means of burning oil along runways to disperse fog.
 The system was installed at fifteen airfields across Britain, beginning in 1943.
 FIDO is credited with bringing 2,500 aircraft and 10,000 aircrew safely home during the war.

 Hartley also developed the pipes used in Operation Pluto (Pipe Lines Under The Ocean), a series of twenty-one undersea pipes used to transport oil from Britain to continental Europe to support the Liberation of Europe.
 The system supplied the allied armies with 1 e6USgal of fuel per day during the advance into Germany, and Hartley received £9000 after the war for his work on Pluto from the Royal Commission on Awards to Inventors.
 He also received an appointment as Commander of the Order of the British Empire (CBE) in 1944.